 Moving the Economy Forward

-The first step in creating jobs and restoring economic growth is to get a clear picture of our economic situation.
+The first step in creating jobs and continuing economic growth is to get a clear picture of our recent economic history.
 The financial crisis of 2008 cost our economy 8 million jobs and cost American families more than 16 Trillion dollars of net worth.
-Bill Foster believes that emergency intervention was required to avoid another Depression, but that it will take time to repair the damage caused by a decade of economic mismanagement.
+Bill Foster believes that emergency intervention was required to avoid another Great Depression, but that it will take time to repair the damage caused by a decade of economic mismanagement.
 This means restoring fiscal discipline to our government, re-balancing our economy, improving the health of U.S. manufacturing, rebuilding the middle class and reforming Wall Street to prevent a crisis like this from ever happening again.

 The 2008 Economic Collapse and the Emergency Intervention Families in the United States faced their worst economic conditions in generations as a result of the 2008 crisis.
 In a period of 18 months, Household Net Worth – the total of everything a family owns: its house, retirement funds, bank accounts, and any small businesses it owns – dropped by more than 16 Trillion Dollars.
 This is more than $50,000 for every man, woman, and child in the United States.